ziyadedher/game-of-life/README.md

 ## Roadmap ##

 #### Near: ####
-* Saving and loading grids.
+* Pre-built "templates" that insert certain well-known Game of Life entities at the cursor.

 #### Future: ####
- * Pre-built "templates" that insert certain well-known Game of Life entities at the cursor.
+* Polish UI.
+* Write tests.

 #### Completed: ####
 * Allow the user to input the height and width of the grid, as well as to be able to execute an evolution.
 * Better display system.
 * Allow the user to input an execution speed and start the execution running a generation then waiting for the inputted amount of time and looping.
 * Make the grid interactive.
+* Saving and loading grids.

 <br>